peppage/knowledge/travel/paris.md

 You do need to say `bonjour` and `bonsoir` when greeting people.
 Everyone was pretty nice about though.
 `Merci` and `pardon` go a long way too.
 That's it though, English is prevelant.

+Make all the reserveations you can.
+If a place is a sit down resturant you will **need** a reservation.
+Val made many of the reservations we had online before we left.

 ## Todo

 - [Devour Tours](https://devourparisfoodtours.com/tours/tour/marais-food-tour-paris/) - Really fun food tour!
 The tour guide was great and we learned a lot.
 It's nice to hit up these smaller places and try a sample of what they offer.
 - Jardin du Musée Rodin - really good museum.
 The audio guide is worth it but be prepared to be there longer than you expect.
 - [La Cave du 38 Riv'](https://goo.gl/maps/nWxCP3eZZJkNP5EX9) - tiny and good jazz place.
 You can probably get in if you go early.
+But, you should see if you can reserve tickets before going.

 ## Places/Food Spots we liked: